nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ##### 3.1.2a `add-i`

 Format: `add-i n/NAME q/QUANTITY [s/SUPPLIER] [max/MAX_QUANTITY] [metric/METRIC] [t/TAG]...​`

+Pointers to take note when adding an item:
-* If item does not exist in the inventory book, a new item will be added.
+* If item does not exist in the inventory book, then a new item will be added.
-* If similar inventory item already exist, The `QUANTITY` of that particular item will be increased.
+* If similar inventory item already exist, then the `QUANTITY` of that particular item will be increased.
 * An item which has the same `NAME` and `SUPPLIER` is considered similar.
 * `MAX_QUANTITY` denotes the ideal stock level of that particular item.
 * `TAG` could be used to categorise items.
 EG: Duck can be tagged as meat.